FDMajora/ironmonqol/README.md

 EMERALD:
 use with base Emerald Rom
-Apply Dr. Maple's patch first, then mine
+Apply my patch FIRST, then Dr. Maple's early game speed patch.
+Patching the other way around will result in the reuse repel menu glitching out.

 CHANGES: